6 Mistakes to Avoid While Sending a CV for a Dream Job

 - An unknown mistake committed by most of the people — Naming Your Digital File Incorrectly: In case you are sending your CV online to Jerry, please, please, please rename your file in a proper professional manner.
 Giving names like my CV or CV for IT job application will make your CV go directly into the recycle bins for sure.
 Give a short and professional name to your CV application with a structured mail body.
 Mention your name as the CV file name and you are good to send the CV.
 (BONUS TIP: Remember, while sending your CV through emails always cross-check your signature in the mail body.)

 - Lying in your CV: So you do not know that, but they have a lie detector always with them when it is the time for reviewing applications.
 The employers are smart people and see applications on a daily basis.
 They have a sixth sense for people who lie in CVs.
 Also, they have access to the database systems where they could comfortably check all your experiences and skills that you have proudly claimed in your CV.
 So, to avoid getting caught in a fraud case or getting blacklisted, it is advisable to always mention the truth about yourself in your CV.

 If you avoid these 6 mistakes and draft a well-structured CV for Jerrys job offer, then your application would surely be sent for consideration for the higher stake-holders.
 You see how simple it is to impress a recruiter by just avoiding minor mistakes that leads a potential application into the garbage bins.
-Also, read more on Why General CV Is No CV? and try to build a strong targeted CV to help you get the job you wish to get into.
+Also, read more on and try to build a strong targeted CV to help you get the job you wish to get into.